apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>shards indicates the number of component, and these components have the same specifications and definitions.</p>
+<p>Specifies the number of components, all of which will have identical specifications and definitions.</p>
-<p>It should be noted that the number of replicas for each component should be defined by template.replicas.
+<p>The number of replicas for each component should be defined by template.replicas.
-Moreover, the logical relationship between these components should be maintained by the components themselves, KubeBlocks only provides the following capabilities for managing the lifecycle of sharding:</p>
+The logical relationship between these components should be maintained by the components themselves.
+KubeBlocks only provides lifecycle management for sharding, including:</p>
 <ol>
-<li>When the number of shards increases, the postProvision Action defined in the ComponentDefinition will be executed if the conditions are met.</li>
+<li>Executing the postProvision Action defined in the ComponentDefinition when the number of shards increases,
+provided the conditions are met.</li>
-<li>When the number of shards decreases, the preTerminate Action defined in the ComponentDefinition will be executed if the conditions are met.
+<li>Executing the preTerminate Action defined in the ComponentDefinition when the number of shards decreases,
+provided the conditions are met.
-Additionally, the resources and data associated with the corresponding Component will be deleted as well.</li>
+Resources and data associated with the corresponding Component will also be deleted.</li>
 </ol>
 </td>
 </tr>